MTS Master's Degree

 sports tourism professionals…

-The courses have three objectives, developed through five cross-disciplinary skill areas:
+The courses are designed to achieve three objectives, which are developed through five areas of cross-disciplinary skills:

 Objective 2: Understand and learn about sports tourism: stakeholders, challenges, and strategies

-Objective 3: Deepen your skills in communication, marketing, and management.
+Objective 3: To further develop skills in communication, marketing, and management.

-- Skill area 1: Managing the activities of sports tourism companies;
+- Competency Area 1: Managing the operations of sports tourism businesses;

-- Skill area 2: Managing resources and people.
-Adaptability and cross-functional skills.
+- Competency Area 2: Managing Resources and People.
+Adaptability and Cross-Functional Collaboration;

-- Skill area 4: Marketing sports tourism products and services in line with societal changes;
+- Competency Area 4: Marketing sports tourism products and services in line with societal changes;

-- Skill area 5: Communicate and market effectively.
-Two internships help students put what they have learned into practice and build a professional network: Master 1: 280-hour internship Master 2: 700-hour internship
+- Competency Area 5: Communicate and Market Effectively.
+Two internships help students apply what they have learned and build a professional network: Master 1: 280-hour internship; Master 2: 700-hour internship

-The latest survey on professional integration, conducted in 2016 among 103 graduates between 2009 and 2015, shows that 93% of students have a job after completing their Master 2.
-In addition, there are six entrepreneurs.
-The speed of professional integration is one of the strengths of the MTS Master's program.
+The latest survey on career placement, conducted in 2016 among 103 graduates from 2009 to 2015, shows that 93% of students are employed upon completion of the Master 2 program.
+In addition, six graduates have started their own businesses.
+The speed of career placement is one of the strengths of the MTS Master’s program.

-More than 60% of former students say they are satisfied or very satisfied with their professional situation.
+More than 60% of alumni say they are satisfied or very satisfied with their career situation.

-Future managers will perform functions related to strategic and operational responsibility in tourism and/or sports organizations in the private or public sector:
+Future managers will perform duties related to strategic and operational leadership in tourism and/or sports organizations in the private or public sector:

-- Project manager or development manager in the "transmitter" or "receiver" fields: tour operators, leisure centers, holiday villages, outdoor accommodation providers, CDT, host regions, communities of municipalities, regional nature parks, etc.;
+- Project manager or development manager in the “source” or “destination” sectors: tour operators, recreational centers, vacation villages, outdoor lodging facilities, regional tourism agencies (CDTs), host regions, associations of municipalities, regional nature parks, etc.;

-- Manager or department head in tourism and sports recreation companies.
+- Manager or department head at companies in the tourism and sports and recreation sectors.

-The Sports Tourism Management professional track is supported by a group of teams conducting work and research in economics and management sciences.
+The Sports Tourism Services Management program is supported by a network of teams conducting research and other work in the fields of economics and management.

-- the economic processes involved in the development of the sports tourism industry,
+- the economic processes involved in the development of the sports tourism sector,

 MASTER 1 MTS